-In Turkey, IOM MHD carries out Migration Health Assessment (MHA) for migrants and refugees resettling to third countries in order to minimize the potential public health threat of human mobility which otherwise, could have a negative impact on the migrants’ health, communities and public health of both sending and recipient countries.
-MHAs also prevent negative health events during travel or after the arrival of the beneficiaries through assessing a migrant’s fitness to travel, by assisting stabilization treatment and pre-departure care where needed or making special travel arrangements and through facilitating continuity of care upon arrival.
-Besides, MHD Turkey immunizes refugees against vaccine-preventable diseases, provides presumptive treatment, and supports positive health-seeking behaviors through health education and counseling that aim to empower beneficiaries to take preventative and curative actions to improve their health.
-Depending on the type of migrant and country-specific guidelines, the following services are provided by MHD Turkey to its prospective beneficiaries:
+IOM also carries out pre-migration health activities (PMHAs) for migrants and refugees resettling to third countries in order to minimize the potential public health threat of human mobility.
+PMHAs also prevent negative health events during travel or after the arrival of the beneficiaries through assessing a migrant’s fitness to travel, by assisting stabilization treatment and pre-departure care where needed or making special travel arrangements and through facilitating continuity of care upon arrival.
+Furthermore, IOM immunizes refugees against vaccine-preventable diseases, provides presumptive treatment, and supports positive health-seeking behaviors through health education and counseling that aim to empower beneficiaries to improve their health.
+Depending on the type of migrant country-specific guidelines, the following services are provided by IOM Türkiye to its prospective beneficiaries:

 • Review of medical and immunization history